threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

+### What does it mean to be a solution provider on the Threefold Grid?

+A solution provider offers a solution on the Threefold Grid.

+A "solution" is something running on the grid, created by a community member.
+This can be brought forward to the council, who can vote on it to recognize it as a solution.
+On contract creation, a recognized solution can be referenced, in which case part of the payment goes toward the address coupled to the solution.

+To become a solution provider, read the next question.

+***

 ### What are the requirements and the process to be recognized as a sales channel?

-For now, you should propose your idea on the [Threefold Forum](http://forum.threefold.io/).

-On the Forum, we can have public discussions on the proposed business model.
-Then, the Threefold community will decide if the proposition should become a supported sales channel.

-A more defined process should be discussed by the Threefold Community for the long term.
-We invite everyone to share their thoughts on how this could be done.

-Note: 50% of every utilized token for workload is reserved as a fund for sale channels and use cases.
+How can I become a solution provider on top of the Threefold Grid?

+Threefold uses the Proof-of-Utilization distribution where 50% of the TFT utilization revenues goes to solution providers and sales channel.

+There are a few steps to follow to become a solution provider and to receive the 50% TFT reserved for sales channel:

+1. Follow the steps detailed in this [documentation](https://github.com/threefoldtech/tfchain/blob/development/substrate-node/pallets/pallet-smart-contract/solution_provider.md)
+2. Then write a [Threefold Forum post](http://forum.threefold.io/) explaining what the solution provider does
+3. Once the two first steps are done, a DAO proposal will be launched to decide if the solution is approved

 ***

-### How can I become a solution provider on top of the Threefold Grid?
+### How can I receive a solution provider ID?

-To become a solution provider on top of the Threefold Grid, read [this](https://github.com/threefoldtech/tfchain/blob/development/substrate-node/pallets/pallet-smart-contract/solution_provider.md)
+To receive a solution provider ID, you need to get approved as a solution provider.

 ***